 - RPM Installed Capacity.
-In 2024, RPM installed capacity increased 1,281.2 MW or 0.7 percent, from 178,375.0 MW on January 1, to 179,656.2 MW on December 31.
+In the first three months of 2025, RPM installed capacity decreased 639.6 MW or 0.4 percent, from 179,656.2 MW on January 1, to 179,016.6 MW on March 31.
 Installed capacity includes net capacity imports and exports and can vary on a daily basis. - Reserves.
 For the 2025/2026 RPM Base Residual Auction, the sum of cleared MW that were considered categorically exempt from the must offer requirement and the cleared MW of DR is 14,319.1 MW, or 71.1 percent of required reserves and 68.1 percent of total reserves.
-The fact that more than two thirds (68.1 percent) of the PJM reserves depend on resources that are not subject to the RPM must offer requirement, a core part of the capacity market design, means that reliability is significantly less certain than the stated reserve margins indicate. - RPM Installed Capacity by Fuel Type.
-Of the total installed capacity on December 31, 2024, 49.4 percent was gas; 21.0 percent was coal; 17.9 percent was nuclear; 4.3 percent was hydroelectric; 2.2 percent was oil; 2.0 percent was wind; 0.3 percent was solid waste; and 2.8 percent was solar. - Market Concentration.
-In the 2024/2025 RPM Third Incremental Auction and the 2025/2026 RPM Base Residual Auction, all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.23 Offer caps were applied to all sell offers for resources which were subject to mitigation when the capacity market
+The fact that almost one third (30.2 percent of required reserves and 29.0 percent of total reserves) of the PJM reserves depend on demand resources that are not subject to the RPM must offer requirement, a core part of the capacity market design, means that reliability is significantly less certain than the stated reserve margins indicate. - RPM Installed Capacity by Fuel Type.
+Of the total installed capacity on March 31, 2025, 49.6 percent was gas; 20.9 percent was coal; 18.0 percent was nuclear; 4.3 percent was hydroelectric; 2.1 percent was oil; 2.0 percent was wind; 0.3 percent was solid waste; and 2.9 percent was solar. - Market Concentration.
+In the 2025/2026 RPM Third Incremental Auction, all participants in the total PJM market as well as the LDA RPM markets failed the three pivotal supplier (TPS) test.21 Offer caps were applied